volodymyrhudyma/blog/content/blog/print-fibonacci-sequence-in-javascript.md

   `fibonacci(55) -> 10`

-## Find Fibonacci Number Under A Given Index
+## Find Fibonacci Number Of A Given Index

 This function will be written in two ways, using the for loop and recursion.